Admissions requirements

 In selecting applicants for the first-year class, the College of Law considers it important for the student body to reflect a variety of backgrounds and experiences.

-The College of Law recognizes exclusive reliance on the standard criteria for admission would unfairly prejudice the prospects of applicants whose academic record, for reasons beyond their control, does not reflect their abilty to successfully pursue the study of law.
+The College of Law recognizes exclusive reliance on the standard criteria for admission would unfairly prejudice the prospects of applicants whose academic record, for reasons beyond their control, does not reflect their ability to successfully pursue the study of law.
 Accordingly, discretionary consideration will be given to applicants with educational disadvantages.
 Examples of such disadvantages include:

-• First language other than English
+- First language other than English

-• Barriers resulting from ethnic or racial background
+- Barriers resulting from ethnic or racial background

-• Disability or other condition that hinders access to, or effective use of, educational opportunities
+- Disability or other condition that hinders access to, or effective use of, educational opportunities

-• Significant interruption of post-secondary education
+- Significant interruption of post-secondary education

-Consideration for admission of applicants in discretionary category
+Consideration for admission of applicants in Discretionary category

 Additional documentation

-• a statement identifying and explaining the nature of their educational disadvantage or interruption of studies (500-word limit)
+- a statement identifying and explaining the nature of their educational disadvantage or interruption of studies (500-word limit)

-• details of any relevant occupational experience or community involvement
+- details of any relevant occupational experience or community involvement

-Deadline to submit supporting documentation in the Discretionary category is March 1, 2023.
+Deadline to submit supporting documentation in the Discretionary category is February 1, 2025.

 Additional documentation required

-Deadline to submit supporting documentation in the Indigenous category is March 1, 2023.
+Deadline to submit supporting documentation in the Indigenous category is February 1, 2025.

 Steps to apply

-All applicants are required to take the Law School Admissions Test (LSAT).
+All applicants are required to take the Law School Admission Test (LSAT).
 The LSAT is designed to measure certain mental abilities important in the study of law and accordingly, to aid law schools in assessing the academic promise of applicants.

 More information on the LSAT including registration, fees, testing dates, and testing centre locations can be found on the Law School Admission Council's website.

-Online applications will open on Nov.
-1, 2022 for September 2023 entry.
-The application deadline is Feb.
-1, 2023.
+Online applications will open on October 15, 2024 for September 2025 entry.
+The application and supporting documentation deadline for all categories is February 1, 2025.

-Supporting documentation can be submitted beginning Nov.
-1, 2022.
+Supporting documentation can be submitted beginning October 15, 2024.
 Please note that personal statements can be uploaded to your Supplemental Item List after submission of your application.

 When completing an application, applicants who are unsure whether their situation should be disclosed as “disciplinary action” or not, they should err on the side of disclosing this on the application and providing an explanation.